Meet Our Team

 Robin Goldring

-Robin Goldring – M.S., CCC-SLP is the owner of Talk It Up with RS Goldring Inc. She has worked as a speech-language pathologist for over 20 years.
+Robin Goldring is the owner of Talk It Up with RS Goldring Inc. She has worked as a speech-language pathologist for over 20 years.
 Robin earned a Bachelor of Science in Communication Processes and Disorders from the University of Florida and her Masters Degree in Speech Language Pathology from Florida State University.
 Her experience includes private practice, hospitals and rehabilitation centers with children and adults.
 She is a member of the American Speech Language Hearing Association (ASHA) and the Georgia Speech Language Hearing Association.
 Robin lives in Roswell with her husband, two kids and 2 dogs.
 In her spare time, Robin enjoys spending time with her family and friends and playing tennis.

 null